Regulus343/Formation/readme.md

 		'standard' => [
 			'id',
 			'content',
-		],
+			'url', // this could even be a key listed in $arrayIncludedMethods for a getUrl() method ],
+	];

+	protected static $relatedAttributeSets = [
-		'standardRelated' => [
+		'standard' => [
-			'author' => 'set:author', // this will use an attribute set from the model used for the 'author' relationship ],
+			'author'  => 'set:author', // this will use an attribute set from the model used for the "author" relationship 'section' => 'class:'.Section::class, // this will look for an attribute set called "standard" 'tags'    => 'class:'.Tag::class.';set', // this will look for an attribute set called "set" ],
 	];
 ```